 - more than half struggle with a behavior or conduct diagnosis

 - autism spectrum disorder (14%), depression (17%) and Tourette’s syndrome (1%) also affect some children with ADHD

-Many mental health diagnoses have been connected to substance abuse, however, there has been no indication that one causes the other.
-There also has not been a link solely between ADHD medications and future substance abuse or addiction.
+Many mental health diagnoses have been connected to substance use, however, there has been no indication that one causes the other.
+There also has not been a link solely between ADHD medications and future substance use or addiction.

 ADHD Treatment Medications

 Recommended treatment for ADHD usually includes medication and therapy.
 ADHD medications include stimulant and nonstimulant options, although the standard method of treatment is a stimulant medication. [inline_cta_one] Available ADHD medications include:

 - Stimulant ADHD Medications